Skip to content

 If you don't want to go through all this hassle, you're better off installing outdoor wireless security cameras instead.

 1. Secure every entrance.
-It's important that you monitor all access points on your property.
+It's important that you monitor all access points in your property.
 This includes the main entrance or the front door and secondary doors to avoid break-ins.

 3. Keep your security cameras visible.
 This goes for both indoor cameras and outdoor cameras.
 Studies show that a visible security camera can discourage crooks from entering your property as they're aware they're being recorded.